Innovation is not about Failure

 To achieve this safety, she recommends promoting curiosity, defining work as a learning process and acknowledging one’s own mistakes.
 It is well known that one should lead by example and since people want to impress their manager, in particular, it would be worth considering that the boss starts admitting mistakes and establishing transparency.
 This transparency can also be communicated externally in the form of post-mortems, which can be used as a collective memory for others to learn from 📚.

-In my summary of Dr. Ferdinand Pferdt’s talk at the 5th German Summit of SMEs, I’ve already mentioned how this can look like at Google.
+In my summary of Dr. Frederik Pferdt’s talk at the 5th German Summit of SMEs, I’ve already mentioned how this can look like at Google.
 In regular meetings, people are encouraged to ask questions and to be curious by reviewing products that have been launched or mistakes that have occurred.

 Oh damn — cheers though